tito-pereira/42_philosophers/README.txt

 holds the locks for both the [philosopher - 1] && [philosopher - 2] forks, and an initial conditional where, if there was only 1 philosopher created, it simply skips the eating phase until that philosopher dies.
-In my first versions on this project, i ran into a stalemate condition where each philosopher would pick up only one fork and eternally be waiting for the next one to be available, which would never be and they would all starve holding one fork.
+In my first version on this project, i ran into a stalemate condition where each philosopher would pick up only one fork and eternally be waiting for the next one to be available, which would never be and they would all starve holding one fork.
 I thought about creating a dinamic micro use of the usleep() function where, in ascending order,